ronylucca/solana-pay-checkout/README.md

 Also going to look at online payments in Solana, and build a loyalty card scheme.
 Tokens were mint and this app is prepared to give a unit in every order.
 So users have a 50% discount on every 5th purchase.
-Or whatever you like really, it’s super flexible.
-We’ll finish up with a sneak peek at some really cool upcoming Solana Pay functionality that pulls all of this together!

 Here's what is built